<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2581828&amp;fmt=gif">

 • Machine Learning + predictive analytics: Use an advanced platform's inbuilt capabilities to analyse multiple data sources, both real-time and historical data, to predict breaches based on conditions.
 Use it to make better decisions both via human and AI.

-• Application: IoT platforms can support worker, regulatory and public-facing apps and dashboards that deliver critical insights into light pollution data in real-time.
+• Application: Advanced platforms can support worker, regulatory and public-facing apps and dashboards that deliver critical insights into light pollution data in real-time.
 These enable those responsible for monitoring and reporting on problematic areas to better manage and prevent breaches, as well as supply necessary data to connected parties.

 Question: How can real-time light pollution monitoring help with regulatory compliance?